Part 5 Summary of The Book Thief: The Heart of the Struggle

 - The Expansion of Liesel's Library: Liesel continues to "borrow" books, not out of a desire to steal, but out of a hunger for knowledge and a need to reclaim power from a regime that wants to control thought.

 - Max's Physical and Mental Decline: The physical toll of living in a basement—the lack of sunlight and fresh air—begins to wear on Max.
-On the flip side, his mental fortitude is bolstered by Liesel's visits and their shared reading sessions.
+Still, his mental fortitude is bolstered by Liesel's visits and their shared reading sessions.

 - The Growing Political Pressure: The pressure on the citizens of Molching to conform to Nazi ideology increases.
 The "whistler" serves as a reminder that the state is always watching, and the risk of betrayal is ever-present.